 A copy of the Company's Remuneration Policy is available on the Company's website.

-Further details of the composition and operation of the Remuneration and Nominations Committee can be found in Principle 2.
+Further details of the composition and operation of the Remuneration and Nominations Committee is structured separately from that of Executive Directors and senior executives.

 Remuneration policy: Non-Executive Directors